berkctezc/.dotfiles/README.md

 # adopt command is for solving conflicts between
 # already existing files and the ones you pulled
 stow . --adopt
+# after adopting use git reset to undo changes that
+# came from existing files
+git reset --hard
 ```